madelacruzs/Smart-Contracts-for-Beginners/README.md

   A dynamically signed string.

 * **mapping**
   Hash tables with key types and value types.
-We will look at mappings more in depth later on in the course.

 * **struct**
   Structs allow you to define new types.
 We will also cover this more in depth shortly